Caregiver Resources

 How to fall-proof the home, room by room

-The single most effective step is removing hazards from the places your parent walks every day.
-Go through the home together, ideally room by room, and fix the small things that add up.
+A practical first step is reviewing the places your parent walks every day.
+Go through the home together, ideally room by room, and address hazards without assuming that the home is the only factor.
 Our safety checklist for an elderly parent living alone is a useful companion as you work through the house.

 Clear the walking paths